Fresh Mint-Chocolate Truffle Tart

 Using strips of waxed paper or a stencil when dusting a pie or tart with confectioners' sugar or cocoa powder is a simple and elegant way to add a decorative finish.
 For rectangular tarts, cut strips of waxed paper.
 For round pies or tarts, use a precut cake stencil, or cut your own design out of card stock.
 Lay the strips or stencil over the pie or tart.
 Put about 1 Tbs. confectioners' sugar or cocoa powder in a fine-mesh sieve, then tap to sprinkle evenly.
 Lift off the strips or stencil, leaving the sugar or cocoa pattern behind.

-- 1 rolled-out rectangle of basic tart dough (see
+- 1 rolled-out rectangle of Basic Tart Dough

 - 1 1⁄2 cups heavy cream